GoogleCloudPlatform/open-random-vibration-testing-of-ots-dc-hardware/README.md

 Welcome, Open Random Vibration Testing of OTS DC Hardware users!
 This website contains the latest documentation for this open source hardware testing project.
 Before contributing, please read the CONTRIBUTING.md guideline.

-Those of you who are here because of the presentation at 2024 OCP Global Summit (https://www.opencompute.org/summit/global-summit), thank you so much for your interest!
-White papers and sample data of will become available here starting February 3rd, 2025.
+Those of you who are here because of the presentation at 2024 OCP Global Summit (https://www.opencompute.org/summit/global-summit), thank you for your interest!
+The full recording of the presentation is now available at the OCP's website at https://www.opencompute.org/events/past-events/2024-ocp-global-summit.
+The most up to date slides and abstract are uploaded here under the "2024 OCP Global Summit" folder.
+As we mentioned, White papers and sample data of will become available starting February, 2025.

 In the mean time, please reach out to openrandomvibe@ocproject.net to share pain points, stories, methods, past experiences, comments, and suggestions.

 **This is not an officially supported Google product**